GRAVITY for MATISSE -- Improving the MATISSE performance with the GRAVITY fringe tracker: Outlook

 The first exoplanet detection by interferometry \citep{GRAVITY+2019} relied on a completely different approach.
 The GRAVITY instrument \citep{GRAVITY+2017}, making use of the \SI{2}{\arcsec} delivered by VLTI, positions its single-mode fibres on a slightly off-axis planet for a first coronographic effect on the host star, and uses the angular resolution of the interferometer to further isolate the coherent flux of the planet from the star.
 This yields a star-to-planet astrometric position and contrast spectrum.
 Drawing inspiration from this GRAVITY success, the first results of exoplanet observations in the mid-infrared at the VLTI were successfully achieved with the narrow off-axis mode of GRA4MAT.

-The high sensitivity potential of the off-axis fringe tracking with GRA4MAT was demonstrated on the planet $\beta$ Pictoris b with MATISSE during the commissioning of the GRA4MAT narrow off-axis mode, on the nights of November 8, 2022 and February 3, 2023 (Prog.
+The high sensitivity potential of the off-axis fringe tracking with GRA4MAT was demonstrated on the planet \object{$\beta$ Pictoris b} with MATISSE during the commissioning of the GRA4MAT narrow off-axis mode, on the nights of November 8, 2022, and February 3, 2023 (Prog.
 ID 60.A-9257).
-These observations were motivated by an earlier observing Guaranteed Observing Time proposal ("Retrieving the $\beta$ Pictoris b spectrum in L band", Prog.
-ID 110.23SJ), submitted to the ESO Observing Program Committee in September 2022, but not accepted because the mode had not yet been implemented.
+These observations were motivated by an earlier observing Guaranteed Observing Time proposal (`Retrieving the \object{$\beta$ Pictoris b} spectrum in L band', Prog.
+ID 110.23SJ), which was submitted to the ESO Observing Program Committee in September 2022, but was not accepted because the mode had not yet been implemented.

-We selected the host star $\beta$ Pictoris a as the fringe-tracking guide star, and alternatively observed the host star and the planet, at the offset predicted by \verb|whereistheplanet| \citep{Wang+2021} which relies on \verb|orbitize!| \citep{Blunt+2019} and the astrometric measurements of \citet{Lacour+2021}.
-Fig. \ref{Fig:BetaPictorisB} shows the fringes obtained on the planet position where the contributions of the L=\SI{8}{\milli\Jansky} planet and of the star are nearly equivalent.
-This corresponds to an attenuation factor of $\times1000$ for this L=\SI{10.6}{\Jansky} host star at \SI{\sim540}{\mas} ($\sim6\lambda/D$ at \SI{3.5}{\micro\meter}).
-A preliminary data reduction derived from the K-band GRAVITY approach of \citet{GRAVITY+2020}, yields a first estimate of the planet spectrum.
-To check consistency with a detection of $\beta$~Pictoris~b, we use \verb|species| \citep{Stolker+2020} to fit a grid of Drift-Phenix atmospheric models to a set of photometric and spectroscopic data available in the literature.
-We then compare our preliminary L-band spectrum to this best fit, extrapolated over the L-band.
+We selected the host star \object{$\beta$ Pictoris} a as the fringe-tracking guide star, and alternatively observed the host star and the planet, at the offset predicted by \verb|whereistheplanet| \citep{Wang+2021} which relies on \verb|orbitize!| \citep{Blunt+2019} and the astrometric measurements of \citet{Lacour+2021}.
+Figure \ref{Fig:BetaPictorisB} shows the fringes obtained on the planet position where the contributions of the L=\SI{8}{\milli\Jansky} planet and of the star are nearly equivalent.
+This corresponds to a 1000-fold attenuation factor for this L=\SI{10.6}{\Jansky} host star at \SI{\sim540}{\mas} ($\sim6\lambda/D$ at \SI{3.5}{\micro\meter}).
+A preliminary data reduction derived from the K-band GRAVITY approach of \citet{GRAVITY+2020} yielded a first estimate of the planet spectrum.
+To check consistency with a detection of \object{$\beta$ Pictoris b}, we used \verb|species| \citep{Stolker+2020} to fit a grid of Drift-Phenix atmospheric models to a set of photometric and spectroscopic data available in the literature.
+We then compared our preliminary L-band spectrum to this best fit, extrapolated over the L band.
 We find that the two are in good agreement, as illustrated in Fig.~\ref{Fig:BetaPictorisB}.
 A more detailed analysis and interpretation of this observation will be presented in Houllé et al. (in preparation).